 At HPI we focus on the application of design thinking - primarily in companies, start-ups and NGOs.
 This innovation approach helps in increasing team creativity and responding to social change.
 Thereby, exciting questions are raised for innovation research.
 To answer them, PhDs, postdocs and professors from Potsdam and Stanford work together closely.
 Research focuses primarily on team dynamics and the transfer of research to practice.

-Currently the following research projects are being undertaken at HPI:
+Currently the following research projects are being conducted at HPI:

-- Analyzing the Effects of Time Management in Design Thinking Processes (HPI)
+- Measuring the Impact of Design Thinking on Software Development Processes and Products (HPI)

-- Visual Diagnostics for Design Thinking Teams (Stanford)
+- Visual Diagnostics for Design Thinking Teams Using Immersive Virtual Reality (Stanford)

 - Investigating Active Tangible Proxies and Augmented Reality for Creativity Support in Remote Collaboration (Stanford)